Read the accompanying blog post for more information.

 The blog post has a report in greater detail about the affect on privacy and on these software.

 Note: this is a secure page.
 Non-https links may be blocked.

 The test varies based on your network, DNS, browser, device, and websites.

 Put some links below, separated by new line.
 Try some sites you have visited recently, & some you have not.

-If you use them, try I2P, ZeroNet, Freenet, IPFS, and .onions (in Orfox).
+If you use them, try I2P, ZeroNet, Freenet, and IPFS.